Good defaults

 1. Environment Variables

-The most common way to configure GOModel.
+The most common way to configure GoModel.
 Set any of the variables below to override defaults.

 Server